To Scientific Index

 EFFECT : diuretic, cleanses toxins, improves digestion, encourages weight loss.

-APPLICATION : decoction of leaves f or obesity, kidney complaints, slugishness.
+APPLICATION :: decoction of leaves for obesity, kidney complaints, slugishness.

 HISTORICAL MEDICINAL USES